keegaroo65/KeesSampleCode/CsSamples/README.md

 My C# work consists of my Eclipsisn't passion project, which works to recreate [Eclipsis](https://www.roblox.com/games/632574862/Eclipsis) from Roblox in the Unity Engine.

-## Hover your mouse over the links to preview the external images and videos!
-(When it says "Image:" or "Video:")
+## Hover over a "Image:" or "Video:" link to see a quick preview, and click the links to open a new tab for videos, since they play slowly in Github.

 Here are some images showcasing the latest state of my game: